 Most people don’t know this, but many insurance companies offer incentives to adopt healthier lifestyle behaviors.
 This isn’t out of the goodness of their hearts, by the way – in general, medical costs decrease when people eat healthier, get active, quit smoking and make other healthy choices in their day-to-day lives.
 Benefits vary by insurance plan, but examples include prize incentives, rate discounts, coupons for local health-related business, and even cash incentives!
 You might have to do some digging, but finding out what your insurance company offers could help you live healthier AND save money.
 Even if you are already doing these things, your insurance company might offer a rebate or a discount on services like gym memberships.

 Every insurance plan is different, so the best way to get the most out of your insurance is to do some research or reach out to your representative or human resources department regarding your deductible, special coverage and/or wellness programs and benefits.
-Time is running short on maximizing your benefits for 2020, so make sure to squeeze the most GOOD you can get out of a not-so-good year.
+Time is running short on maximizing your benefits for 2021, so make sure to get the most out of your insurance plan while you can.
 Also, feel free to reach out to the PTSMC location closest to you and our Patient Services Coordinators will be happy to assist you with questions about your coverage.